Foundation Logo

 2014

-We struck a new collaboration with the International Studio and Curatorial Programme (ISCP) under the Overseas Residency for Art and Culture.
+Initiated support towards the Khoj Peers Residency in New Delhi.
+To date, 64 people have been supported.
+Struck a new collaboration with the International Studio and Curatorial Programme (ISCP), United States and with Delfina, United Kingdom in collaboration with the Charles Wallace Trust, under the Overseas Residency for Art and Culture.

 2015